Academic Suspension from MSU in University Studies

 - Student Conduct Information (if this applies to your appeal)

-- Gather documentation that you believe will support your appeal, e.g., memo from a doctor, disability test results, medical or psychological evaluation, etc. Include only essential materials, please.
+- Gather documentation that will support your appeal, e.g., memo from a doctor, disability test results, medical or psychological evaluation, etc. Include only essential materials, please.
 If you plan to include documentation of a disability, you can go here for information.

 - Deliver, mail, or fax your appeal package (Suspension Appeal Form and any supporting documentation) to your appropriate College.
 Students in University Studies should send their materials to: University Studies, PO Box 173000, 130 Gaines Hall, Montana State University, Bozeman, MT 59717-3000, fax: 406-994-6049.
 Deadlines change every semester and can be determined by contacting the MSU Provost's Office at 406-994-4371.